Kauthar-Omar/My-Bioinformatics-Internship/README.md

 To support and contribute to ongoing projects as a way of finding my niche.

 # Goals to achieve my mission
-* To equip myself with the relevant sent of skills.
+* To equip myself with the relevant set of skills.
 * To make myself conversant with the current trends in the genomic research both at ICIPE and Africa at large.
 * To build a culture of reading scientific journals and papers.